astronomer/airflow-guides/guides/airflow-database.md

 ### Example: Retrieve all DAG dependencies

-Inter DAG dependencies are a powerful tool to get your data orchestration to the next level, including for custom solutions to make sure downstream DAGs get adjusted when changes are made to a DAG with dependencies.
-These dependencies are visualized in the Airflow UI under **Browse** -> **DAG Dependencies** but currently not accessible through the Airflow REST API.
+Cross-DAG dependencies are a powerful tool to take your data orchestration to the next level.
+Retrieving data about cross-DAG dependencies from the metadata database can be useful for programmatically implementing custom solutions, for example to make sure downstream DAGs are paused if an upstream DAG is paused.
+These dependencies can be visualized in the Airflow UI under **Browse** -> **DAG Dependencies**, but are currently not accessible through the Airflow REST API.

 In situations like these it is possible to use SQLAlchemy with [Airflow models](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/index.html) to access data from the metadata database similar to how the webserver interacts with it.
 Querying the metadata database in this way is preferred over direct SQL statements because it adds an additional layer of abstraction that makes your code less sensitive to minor schema changes.
 If you are running Airflow in a dockerized setting you will have to run the script below from within your scheduler container.